backbends

 Today I am thankful for experience because it is rare and somewhat miraculous to be in the presence of a teacher with more than 40 years experience.
 You always know an experienced teacher because they are not always trying to provide you with the answer.
 They often want to know, "What is your experience?"
 Last night with John Schumacher, we worked on fundamental standing poses, because it was the only class in the workshop that was open to all levels of students.
 But we addressed the standing poses from a completely different perspective.

 AHHH August!
 August brings the beginning of my favorite season of the year.
 The summer months are too hot and the winter months are too cold, but the end of summer and early fall are just right.
 My emotions are more balanced, my physical body feels more comfortable and everything just seems to flow more easily.
+Being out of balance can be very uncomfortable and unsettling.
+There are seasons of the year, cycles of the moon, transits in the sky and just periods in our lives that can bring us slightly out of balance.
+Two of these periods of life are Adolescence and Menopause.

 A couple of weekends ago, I attended a workshop with the illustrious Bobby Clennell.
-Bobby wrote AND illustrated The Woman's Yoga Book: Asana and Pranayama for All Phases of the Menstrual Cycle
+Bobby wrote AND illustrated The Woman's Yoga Book: Asana and Pranayama for All Phases of the Menstrual Cycle.

 In looking for some inspiration for writing this newsletter, I did not have to do much more than walk outside.
 It is amazing how beautiful and wonderful the world is, especially in the springtime after a long cold winter.
 It was not that long ago when people depended on new shoots and leaves of spring as the first fresh food since at least the Winter Solstice.
 IMAGINE if you HAD TO wait until the middle of March to eat fresh greens!